Ray Monette

-Ray Monette (born May 7, 1946) is an American musician, singer and songwriter.
+Raymond Curtis Monette (May 7, 1946 – April 9, 2026) was an American musician, singer and songwriter.

+Early life

+Raymond Curtis Monette was born on May 7, 1946 in Redford, Michigan to Ernest Antoine Monette and Geraldine Grace (Trowbridge) Monette.
+He had a brother, Lanny David Monette, who predeceased him, and a sister, Patricia.
+Monette was raised in Detroit.
+Monette first decided to have a career in music when he was thirteen years old, and his parents soon bought him his first guitar.

 Career

 He started his career as a session musician with Motown.
 He was also a songwriter and, in 1967 Detroit started a band called The Abstract Reality, who released a 45 rpm single "Love Burns Like A Fire Inside".
 He formed Scorpion with Mike Campbell, Bob 'Babbitt' Kreinar and Andrew Smith.
 His name appears on Scorpion and Meat Loaf's debut album Stoney & Meatloaf (1971).
 For that recording, Monette co-wrote four songs.
 That same year, he played tenor guitar on "Evolution" by Dennis Coffey & the Detroit Guitar Band, and played a guitar solo on Funkadelic's "I Got A Thing, You Got A Thing, Everybody's Got A Thing".
 He was guitarist and singer for Rare Earth from 1971 until 2004 (with a break around 1977).

 Monette played guitar on one of Rare Earth's most memorable singles, "I Just Want to Celebrate" and was the guitarist on the gold-selling 1971 live album, Rare Earth in Concert.

 In 2010, Monette played on the Phil Collins album, Going Back.